ChetanKumbhar/YayMediaApp/README.md

 ## Extensions
 * Posts can be saved on server and handled for all accounts.
-    - The artitecture implemented does support extension for this implementation
+    - The architecture implemented does support extension for this implementation
     - we can create Network Repository and use while adding post and fetching posts from network.
 * unit test cases